edwingeng/wuid/README.md

 - Thread-safe
 - Being unique within a data center
 - Being unique across time
-- Auto-renew when the lower 40 bits are about to run out
+- Auto-renew when the low 40 bits are about to run out

 # Install
 ``` bash